 The primary purpose of these tools is to streamline the software development process, enhance code quality, and improve team productivity.
 They provide developers with powerful features that automate repetitive tasks, facilitate code organization, and enable seamless collaboration among team members.

-Learn more about software development lifecycle and agile development here.
+Learn more about the software development lifecycle and Agile development here.

 Why use a software development tool?